 To be recommended for elementary certification to the Idaho State Department of Education, a candidate must meet the following standards: - 1.
 Complete all requirements for a baccalaureate degree. - 2.
 Complete requirements of the teacher education program in effect at the time of admission to teacher education and any additional requirements if required by changes in the standards of state regulatory agencies. - 3.
 Complete all education courses and content courses in the elementary major with a grade of C (2.0) or better. - 4.
 Maintain a 2.75 or better cumulative GPA. - 5.
 Pass the PRAXIS II elementary content and pedagogy tests. - 6.
 Pass the Idaho Comprehensive Literacy Assessment (ICLA). - 7.
 Receive a favorable vote of the Teacher Education Council for recommendation for certification.
 Completing an Idaho approved teacher education program will enable a candidate to be recommended for certification in other states.
 Deviations from the teaching major or certification requirements must be authorized by the Department Chair.
 Checkpoint 1: End of First Semester - Admission to Teacher Education Application for admission to teacher education should be made during the first semester in the ACE program.
 Upon completion of the first semester of coursework, candidates will be interviewed and evaluated.
 Decision factors about admission to the program include oral interview, cumulative GPA (2.75), ACT/Compass scores, grade of C or better in all courses in the major, writing samples, field experience reports, and disposition reports.
 Checkpoint 2: End of Second Semester Upon completion of the second semester of coursework, candidates' files will be evaluated.
 Decision factors about proceeding in the ACE program include PRAXIS II content area test scores, cumulative GPA (2.75), ACT/Compass scores, grade of C or better in all courses in the major, field experience reports, and disposition reports.
 Checkpoint 3: End of Third Semester - Admission to Student Teaching Upon completion of the third semester of coursework, candidates' files will be evaluated.
 Decision factors about admission to student teaching include PRAXIS II content test scores, cumulative GPA (2.75), grade of C or better in all courses in the major, field experience reports, and disposition reports.
 Checkpoint 4: Program Completion and Recommendation for Certification Upon completion of student teaching, candidates' performance will be evaluated.
 Decision factors about recommendation for certification include PRAXIS II content and pedagogy test scores, evaluations by cooperating teacher and NNU supervisors as assessed through Framework for Teaching assessments, cumulative GPA (2.75), ACT/Compass scores, grade of C or better in all courses in the major, and disposition reports.
-ACE (Accelerated Certification for Educators) Program, Post-Baccalaureate Certification, Secondary Education Objective: The ACE Program offers state-approved certification in an accelerated delivery format for students 23 years of age and older with a bachelor's degree in a content area upon entry.
-Much of the required coursework for secondary certification also fulfills requirements for the NNU master's program in Curriculum and Instruction.
-Administrator: Director, ACE Program Requirements: See "Bachelor of Arts, Secondary Education" for list of teaching areas and fields.
-See Graduate Catalog for list of required courses.
-Bachelor of Arts, Secondary Education Objective: To prepare students to teach content courses in grades 6-12 (K-12 for Art, Kinesiology and Music) and meet the requirements for Idaho certification.
-Administrators: (Content Area Department Chairs;) Director, Teacher Education; Chair, Department of Education SECONDARY PROGRAM REQUIREMENTS:
+Bachelor of Arts, Special Education (K-12 Generalist) Objective: To prepare candidates to teach in special education grades K-12 and to meet Special Education Generalist certification requirements.
+Administrator: Chair, Department of Education SPECIAL EDUCATION PROGRAM REQUIREMENTS Requirements: 63 credits in professional education; 39 other credits, most of which also meet general education requirements.
+Professional Education Courses: